Marvin is one of the oldest window manufacturers in America and specializes in making elegant wood windows.

 This series is Marvin’s all fiberglass line.
 It’s fiberglass on the inside and outside so this requires no maintenance since there is no wood anywhere.

 Next up is the Elevate Series.
 This line has a wooden interior and a fiberglass exterior.
-It is the next step up, so there is a small price increase from the Essential line (it’s not a huge difference).
+It is the next step up, so there is roughly a 15% price increase from the Essential line (it’s not a huge difference).

-Finally, we have Marvin’s top of the line, the Ultimate series, or also known as the Signature Series.
+Finally, we have Marvin’s top-of-the-line, the Ultimate series, or also known as the Signature Series.
 This line has the most customization options when it comes to sizes, colors, finishes, and more.
+This series costs roughly 30% more if going with no custom options or finishes when compared to the Elevate series.

 This window series features a wooden interior with an aluminum exterior.